Ruling keeps Arizona voting access measure on the ballot - KESQ

 PHOENIX (AP) — A judge ruled Thursday that an Arizona initiative expanding voting access and rolling back a host of restrictions enacted by the Republican-controlled Arizona Legislature and GOP Gov. Doug Ducey will be on the November ballot, barring a successful appeal to the state Supreme Court.

-The ruling from Judge Joseph Mikitish came after three weeks of furious court action as backers of the election measure and two other initiatives tried to fend off challenges that the Legislature and Ducey have made far easier to win.
+The ruling from Maricopa County Superior Court judge Joseph Mikitish came after three weeks of furious court action as backers of the election measure and two other initiatives tried to fend off challenges that the Legislature and Ducey have made far easier to win.

 The Arizona Supreme Court issued rulings in all three measures Wednesday night that kept two of them on the ballot.
 If approved by the voters, they will require greater transparency for political spending and boost the amount of assets shielded from creditors.